Sapphirine/Gender-Recognition-by-Voice/README.md

 This step is for boosting accuracy in classification algorithms.
 We finally choose ten main features to do prediction.

 2. Do prediction:
-use ten main features provided by a person, we can use Gradient-Boosted Tree model to predict the gender accurately.
+Use ten main features provided by a person, we can use Gradient-Boosted Tree model to predict the gender accurately.
 ```
 ### Youtube link:
 ```